TACC/Lmod/docs/source/180_prereqs_load_rpath.rst

 is when we build package XYZ, we use the RPATH linking option to link ``boost/1.51.0`` as part of the XYZ rpm.
 This has the disadvantage that if the boost package is removed then the XYZ package is broken.
 This has happen us occasionly.
-In general, however we have found that worked well for us.
+In general, however, we have found that this has worked well for us.